Definition of holiday in English:

 - However, unlike the USA and Canada, Britain does not celebrate the harvest with an official public holiday.

 - The appeal has come from the local St. Patrick's Day Parade organisers who want the town to take on a festive and holiday atmosphere for the weekend.

 - There was a very relaxed holiday atmosphere in the village over the festive season.

 - I have managed to get two weeks off which will be great, although it is only 2 weeks away I am beginning to feel festive and in full holiday mode.

-verb[no object] chiefly British Back to top
+verb[no object, with adverbial of place] Back to top

 - He flew with friends to Thailand on Wednesday, December 22 to spend three weeks holidaying on the coast.